some-natalie/some-natalie/_recipes/chili.md

-——-
+---
-title: “Three bean chili”
+title: "Three bean chili"
-——-
+---

 > As meaty (or vegetarian or vegan) as you’d like.
 As spicy as you want it.
-In the oven or on the stovetop.
+In the oven or on the stove top.
 It’s chili, don’t make it complicated.

 ## Ingredients